Introduction

 Belt progression: Kids must master specific skills before they can get a new belt.

-Training milestones: Each class builds upon the last, requires consistency.Long term perseverance:
+Training milestones: Each class builds upon the last, and requires consistency.
+Long-term perseverance:

 By setting and achieving goals kids develop a sense of accomplishment and learn that hard work pays off.
 This lesson applies not only to martial arts but to academics and other areas of life.

-How martial arts improves patience and self control:
+How martial arts improves patience and self-control:

 Waiting for belt promotions: Kids must train consistently before they can move up.